dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/multi-container-applications-docker-compose.md

 When you develop applications, it is important to be able to run an application in an isolated development environment.
 You can use the docker-compose CLI command to create that environment or Visual Studio, which uses docker-compose under the covers.

-The docker-compose.yml file allows you to configure and document all your application’s service dependencies (other services, cache, databases, queues, etc.).
+The docker-compose.yml file allows you to configure and document all your application's service dependencies (other services, cache, databases, queues, etc.).
 Using the docker-compose CLI command, you can create and start one or more containers for each dependency with a single command (docker-compose up).

 The docker-compose.yml files are configuration files interpreted by Docker engine but also serve as convenient documentation files about the composition of your multi-container application.

 #### Testing environments

 An important part of any continuous deployment (CD) or continuous integration (CI) process are the unit tests and integration tests.
-These automated tests require an isolated environment so they are not impacted by the users or any other change in the application’s data.
+These automated tests require an isolated environment so they are not impacted by the users or any other change in the application's data.

 With Docker Compose, you can create and destroy that isolated environment very easily in a few commands from your command prompt or scripts, like the following commands: